-In a group of 4282 embryos described by Wapner et al., Diagnostic performance was 6% in samples with normal fetal karyotype and structural abnormalities, and 1.7% had positive screening results in cases of advanced maternal age (30).
-Breman et al indicated a diagnostic yield of 4.2% in a group of 1,075 preterm fetuses without known chromosomal abnormalities or familial genomic imbalances (31).
+In a group, of 4282 embryos, diagnostic performance was 6% in samples with normal fetal karyotype and structural abnormalities, and 1.7% had positive screening results in cases of advanced maternal age (30).
+In addition, there was the diagnostic yield of 4.2% in the group of 1,075 preterm fetuses without known chromosomal abnormalities or familial genomic imbalances (31).

-According to a meta-analysis by Srebniak et al, pregnant women under the age of 36 actually appear to have a higher prevalence of submicroscopic disease than trisomy 21 during invasive testing, which may be due to maternal age or maternal anxiety (32).
-In a 2009 study in France by Vialard et al., 39 fetuses with 2 or more abnormalities in the cardiovascular, urinary, skeletal, and gastrointestinal systems or central nervous system were diagnosed with CGH after birth.
+Pregnant women under the age of 36 appeared to have a higher prevalence of submicroscopic disease than trisomy 21 during invasive testing, which may be due to maternal age or maternal anxiety (32).
+In a study, 39 fetuses with 2 or more abnormalities in the cardiovascular, urinary, skeletal, and gastrointestinal systems or central nervous system were diagnosed with CGH after birth.
 Thirty-seven of them had normal karyotypes, and two had unbalanced karyotypes that could not be detected by conventional cytogenetic methods.
-Two unbalanced karyotypes were identified by CGH array, and four additional abnormalities were identified: an unbalanced translocation, band deletion, q11.222 deletion, p361, and a .6p12.1-21.2 amplification at the end of chromosomal imbalance at 6 m 39.4 The embryo was identified and showed the importance of the CGH array routinely in cases with multiple inherited disorders as well as unspecified chromosomal rearrangements (33).
+Two unbalanced karyotypes were identified by CGH array, and four additional abnormalities were identified, an unbalanced translocation, band deletion, q11.222 deletion, p361, and a .6p12.1-21.2 amplification at the end of chromosomal imbalance at 6 m 39.4 The embryo was identified and showed the importance of the CGH array routinely in cases with multiple inherited disorders as well as unspecified chromosomal rearrangements (33).

-Rickman and colleagues conducted a 2005 study in the UK on 30 pre- and post-birth specimens cultured.
-In this study, they diagnosed chromosomal imbalances before birth by CGH array.
-Analyzes showed that the CGH array was able to detect aneuploidy in DNA collected from at least 1 ml of uncultured amniotic fluid.
-29.30 Samples were appropriately identified, with the exclusion of one case of triploidy.
-(34).
+Besides, a study illustrated that the CGH array was able to detect aneuploidy in DNA collected from at least 1 ml of uncultured amniotic fluid.
+29.30 samples were appropriately identified, with the exclusion of one case of triploidy (34).

-In a 2004 study in the United States, Schaeffer et al. used DNA arrays containing genomic clones for each telomere to analyze 41 karyotyped samples.
+Schaeffer et al. used DNA arrays containing genomic clones for each telomere to analyze 41 karyotyped samples.
 They concluded that the CGH array could identify all abnormalities formerly detected by microscopic karyotype analysis, as well as further abnormalities.
 The CGH-array DNA overcomes many limitations of routine cytogenetic analysis and increases the detection of fetal chromosomal abnormalities (35).